Jason O'Toole (journalist): Education

 Jason O'Toole earned a BA in humanities and an MA in political communication from Dublin City University (DCU).

 Theatre work

 O'Toole's first play The Intruder had a rehearsed reading streamed by Hot Press magazine in June 2021.
-It was filmed at Dublin's The Civic theatre and had a new score written for it by David Bowie's Next Day album collaborator Gerry Leonard and was read by Titanic star Jason Barry and Rex Ryan.
+It was filmed at Dublin's Civic Theatre and had a new score written for it by David Bowie's Next Day album collaborator Gerry Leonard and was read by Titanic star Jason Barry and Rex Ryan.
 The play's poster was designed by the legendary designer Stephen Averill who created many of U2's most iconic album covers.